rashmitpankhania/head-first-java-notes/CH06/notes.md

 an import statement saves you from typing

 one basic  thing and important thing is THE DOCUMENTATION it helps everyone everytime and everywhere

+#cross word
+Across
+1. primitive
+7. indexof
+12. add
+14. api
+16. int
+17. arraylist
+22. tacos
+23. import

+Down
+2. method
+3. element
+4. short
+11. contains
+18. list